MauroDataMapper/docs/docs/rest-api/resources/data-class.md

 ## Multiplicity

-Each DataClass defines its multipicity to state how many occurances of this class should be expected in a model.
+Each DataClass defines its [multiplicity](../../../glossary/multiplicity/multiplicity) to state how many occurances of this class should be expected in a model.
 Multipicities are defined in the notation `x..y`, where:

 * `x` represents the _minimum_ multipicity.
 * `y` represents the _maximum_ multipicity.